pagoenka/pagoenka.github.io/_posts/2015-07-18-Reading-File-Line-By-Line-in-Go-lang.markdown

 The complete code is as below, here I am reading line by line from file and printing it on console

 {% gist 80fd2faa2ee2ac5b646d %}

+<strong> Note:- </strong> I am using "_" for error, and not handling the error, but should be done in your production code, read about error handling [here](http://blog.golang.org/error-handling-and-go)